elunna/nerfhack-changelog/README.md

 * Magic resistance and half-spell damage offers some protection from self-zapped wands of death (or the finger of death spell).

 ### Wishing
+**Wands vs scrolls:**
+* Wands of wishing have been replaced by one-use scrolls of wishing.
+Whenever a WoW would generate, a scroll will instead generate in its place.
-* Wands of wishing and scrolls of wishing do not generate randomly.
+* Scrolls of wishing do not generate randomly.
-* The wand of wishing in the Castle has been removed.
-Instead, there are guaranteed scrolls of wishing located at the Castle, Vlad's Tower, The Wizard's Tower, and Moloch's Sanctum.
+* The wand of wishing in the Castle has been replaced by a scroll of wishing.
+* There are now guaranteed scrolls of wishing located at the Castle, Vlad's Tower, The Wizard's Tower, and Moloch's Sanctum.

+**Wishing restrictions and effects:**
 * Quest artifacts cannot be wished for (dNetHack)
 * Attempting to wish for quest artifacts doesn't use up a wish
+* Artifact wishes only care about previous **successful** artiwishes.
 * Wishes no longer increase prayer timeout (Dynahack)
-* Wishes from thrones are much more rare.
-The chance of getting a wish from sitting on a throne is now about 1.5%.
-Whenever a player hits the 1 in 13 chance to get a wish and they don't, they lose 1 point of Luck (this roughly translates to a 6% chance of losing luck anytime you sit on a throne).
-Once the player is granted a wish from a throne, the throne is guaranteed to disappear (from EvilHcack with adjustments).
-* Players have a chance of getting a wish from crowning now (if no intrinsics were granted).
-* Artiwishes only care about previous **successful** artiwishes.
 * Wishing with bad luck causes amnesia.
-* Diluted smoky potions no longer can spawn djinnis
-* The odds for fountain wishes has been inverted: they are more likely *the deeper* you are instead of the closer you are to the dungeon entry.

-**There are a few new sources of wishes:**
-* Using the Deck of Fate can result in a wish if you draw The World card.
-The deck is then used up.
-* If you zap a wand of wonder and trigger the wishing effect (and pass a 1 in 100 roll), you can get a wish.
-The odds of getting a wish on any given zap are (1/28) * (1/100) for 1 in 2800 per zap.

 **The chance of receiving the artifact from a wish is:**